DataNacht/World-Happiness-Analysis--2024-/README.md

 From a first look at the raw data, I came up with a few questions to answer:

+1.What was the level of happiness in each country in the world last year?*/

+2.What was the level of happiness in each country in the world last year?

-What is the average of happiness in Argentina ?
+3.What is the evolution of happiness in Argentina registered until 2023?

+4.Which were the top five years with more happiness in Argentina?

+5.When was registered the maximum levels of happiness in Argentina?

-What is the historical average of happiness in Argentina since 2012?
+6.When was registered the minimum levels of happiness in Argentina?

-What is the level of positive and negative effects perceived in Argentina ?
+7.When was registered the lowest levels of positive effect in Argentina?

+8.When was the year with more positive feelings in Argentina?

-Which was the year with lower levels of happiness?
+9.When was the year with more negative thoughs and feelings in Argentina?

-Which was the year with higher levels of happiness?
+10.When was the year with less negative thoughs and feelings in Argentina?

+For EDA I used MYSQL.
+Here is the link to the full analysis 👉🏼https://github.com/noelianav91/Airbnb_Sevilla/blob/main/airbnb_sevilla.sql

+Data visualization was realized in Power BI.
+Here is the link for it 👉🏼